Mkolahdoozi/ArcFace/README.md

 model.fit(x, y, epochs=100)
 ```

-If you are writing a training loop from scratch, or customizing training_step(), you have to
+If you are implementing a training loop from scratch, or customizing training_step(), you have to
 take care of the ArcFaceLayer and ArcFaceLoss manually.
 Here is an example:

 ```python